This website uses cookies

 Example # 1

-Suppose we have a form containing 2 text fields’ username and password, along with a login button.
+Suppose there is a form containing two text fields: one for the username and one for the password, along with a login button.
 The backend PHP code will be as follows:

 <?php